-During the communist dictatorship in Romania, a lot of people willingly became informants for Securitate—the Romanian secret police, which was one of the largest secret police forces in Eastern Europe.
-At one point it had half a million informants in a country of 22 million at the time.
+During the Communist dictatorship in Romania, a lot of people willingly became informants for Securitate—the Romanian secret police, which was one of the largest secret police forces in Eastern Europe.
+At one point, it had half a million informants in a country of 22 million at the time.
 Securitate had secret files on many of our parents.
-My father, Alexandru Tocilescu—also known as Toca—was a theatre director from around 1973 until his death in 2011.
+My father, Alexandru Tocilescu—also known as Toca—was a theater director from around 1973 until his death in 2011.
 The file they had on him was extensive.

 For instance, he told me that there was a copy of a postcard in his file.
 "We're in Rome.
 It's gorgeous.
-Kisses," it wrote.
+Kisses," it said.
 Or a note listing the contents of a package from my uncle, who lived in Germany: "2 pairs women's stockings.
 2 packs of sausages.
 3 packs of Maoam chewing gum.
 2 Toblerone chocolate bars.
-1 bottle Multi-Sanostol".
+1 bottle Multi-Sanostol."

 I wanted to see all that for myself, so I made a request.
 I was at work one morning, when an unknown number rang me.
 "Mr. Tocilescu?" asked a friendly female voice.
 "Yes," I said.
 "This is the National Council for the Study of Secret Police Archives.
 You've asked to see your father's file.
-I'd like to inform you that it will be at your disposal at our headquarters, next Wednesday, from 9 AM," she said.
+I'd like to inform you that it will be at your disposal at our headquarters, next Wednesday, from nine in the morning," she said.

 MY DAD WAS A COMMUTER, WHICH WAS BAD

-The year is 1973 and my dad is a fresh-faced university graduate in the Romanian city of Brăila, where he is directing a production of August Strindberg's Swanewit.
-A note from a nameless informant indicates that my dad doesn't live in Brăila—where he'd been assigned by the communist government—but was actually commuting between Brăila and Bucharest.
-It mentions that he doesn't entertain much of a relationship with his fellow workers, and that the manager of the theatre where Swanewit ran asked him to stop commuting – which he ignored.
+The year is 1973, and my dad is a fresh-faced university graduate in the Romanian city of Brăila, where he is directing a production of August Strindberg's Swanewit.
+A note from a nameless informant indicates that my dad doesn't live in Brăila—where he'd been assigned by the Communist government—but was actually commuting between Brăila and Bucharest.
+It mentions that he doesn't entertain much of a relationship with his fellow workers, and that the manager of the theater where Swanewit ran asked him to stop commuting—which he ignored.

-Another note says that his brother lives in Germany, where he fled to in 1967.
-It also reveals my dad's family situation: father, Alexandru, former Railroad Company doctor, now retired.
+Another note says that his brother lives in Germany, where the man had fled to in 1967.
+It also reveals my dad's family situation: father, Alexandru, former railroad company doctor, now retired.
 Mother, Elena, also retired.

 MY DAD DIDN'T UNDERSTAND THE CIVIC DUTIES OF THE WORKING CLASS